 A tweak in August 2015 added the interactive watch faces and watch-to-watch communications using Google's Together app.

-The "most significant Android Wear update" so far – Google's words, not ours – is the official Android Wear 2.0 platform which was due to launch in 2016 - but has been delayed until next year.
+The "most significant Android Wear update" so far – Google's words, not ours – is Android Wear 2.0, which arrived in February 2017 and which we've talked about throughout this guide.

-It will bring with it standalone apps, automatic fitness tracking, a bunch of new watch faces, new input methods, extra functionality for iPhone users and a whole new design.
+It brought with it standalone apps, improved fitness tracking, expanded watch faces, new input methods, extra functionality for iPhone users, Android Pay, Google Assistant and a whole new design.
 Check out the image below – pretty swanky right?

 What Android Wear smartwatch is for you?